fossas/fossa-cli/docs/references/files/fossa-yml.md

 #### `releaseGroup.securityPolicy:`
 The name of the security policy associated with the release group.

+#### `releaseGroup.securityPolicy:`
+The name of the quality policy associated with the release group.

 #### `releaseGroup.teams:`
 A list of team names that are associated with the release group.